 With its extensive expertise, LMX uses an innovative approach to optimize development areas through lean principles.

-The core lever in Lean Development for improving a company’s performance is the lead time reduction.
+The key lever in Lean Development to improve business performance is the reduction of cycle time.

-The implementation of Lean Development in a company follows a 3-step-model based on the application of specific methods.
-The first step is dealing with the efficient self-organization of the development project members, e.g. with filing structures, working standards or problem solving techniques.
+The implementation of Lean Development in a company follows a 3-step model based on the application of specific methodologies.
+The first step deals with the efficient self-organization of the development project members, e.g. with filing structures, work standards or problem solving techniques.

-The second step focuses on the improvement in the development process, e.g. through Obeya- & Gemba-control loops, visual management or improved efficiency in meetings.
+The second step focuses on improving the development process, e.g. through Obeya & Gemba control loops, visual management or improved efficiency in meetings.

 Specific types of waste in R&D

 - External quality requirements